 #1.
 You say you're looking for a critique, but perhaps what you're really looking for is validation.

 If so, please be careful: you're making yourself vulnerable to people who may say very damaging things out of their own ignorance, fear or envy.
 Don't let any one else pretend to tell you whether you have "talent" or "what it takes."
-Some spectacularly clumsy writers, after years of honing their craft, have gone on to deserved literary fame; while many of the most promising young writers end up wasting decades front of the television.
+Some spectacularly clumsy writers, after years of honing their craft, have gone on to deserved literary fame; while many of the most promising young writers end up wasting decades watching television / playing games, whether on the Internet or in pointless personal drama.
 All I know is, for an artist validation needs to come from within.